smarty/changelog/cloud/international-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 3.3.0 - 2022-08-23

+CHANGES:

+- Updated the data to improve results.
+- Fixed issue where sub buildings may be returned that are not associated with the result.
+- Will only attempt to transliterate for native countries.
+Updated native country list.
+- Improved GBR results.

 ## 3.2.15 - 2022-08-18

 CHANGES: